awsdocs/aws-lambda-developer-guide/doc_source/API_EventSourceMappingConfiguration.md

 Pattern: `arn:(aws[a-zA-Z-]*)?:lambda:[a-z]{2}(-gov)?-[a-z]+-\d{1}:\d{12}:function:[a-zA-Z0-9-_]+(:(\$LATEST|[a-zA-Z0-9-_]+))?`
 Required: No

+ **FunctionResponseTypes**   <a name="SSS-Type-EventSourceMappingConfiguration-FunctionResponseTypes"></a>
+\(Streams\) A list of current response type enums applied to the event source mapping\.
+Type: Array of strings
+Array Members: Fixed number of 1 item\.
+Valid Values:` ReportBatchItemFailures`
+Required: No

  **LastModified**   <a name="SSS-Type-EventSourceMappingConfiguration-LastModified"></a>
 The date that the event source mapping was last updated, or its state changed, in Unix time seconds\.
 Type: Timestamp